BinamraAryal/Android_Apps/DiceRoller/READ_ME.md

 ## Getting Started
 - ### Clone the repository:
   - git clone https://github.com/your-username/dice-roller.git
-- ### Open the index.html file:
+- ### Run the app:
-  - Open the index.html file in your web browser to start the dice roller game.
+  - Open the project in an android emulator like Android Studio and run the app.
 ## Usage
 - Click the "Roll Dice" button to roll the displayed dice.
 - Use the "Choose Number of Dice" button to change the number of dice displayed on the screen.